Bluehost vs iPage | What to Know

 Types of Hosting

 There are a few different types of web hosting, ranging from shared (the cheapest and least advanced) to dedicated (the priciest and most advanced).
-Bluehost and iPage both offer the three “main” types of hosting: shared, VPS, and dedicated.
+We tested providers on the types of hosting offered, and Bluehost comes top of the pack with a score of 4.7 out of 5. iPage, on the other hand, scores a low 1.7 out of 5.
+Let’s take a closer look!

 Included Features